sospep/dotnetThree/README.md

 description
 ------------
+dotnetThrees is a simple blogging application.
+It enables users to create blog articles and to create comments on those articles.
-dotnet 3 is a simple blogging application.
-It has some cool features like a a user authentication system.
+It has some cool features like an authentication system for managing users and the capabilities that they have within the application.

 objectives
 ------------
+Use the latest version of dotnet core (v3) to build a basic application and see what kind of trouble I can get myself into.
-Its purpose is to serve as a quick start temlate when creating new dotnet core v 3 projects that may require similar functionality.
+Use the completed basic application to serve as a quick start temlate when creating new dotnet core v3 projects that may require similar functionality.
+It could also serve as a lightweight simple to manage blog application.

 demo
 ------------